Achieving sturdy and toned abs is the ultimate goal of many fitness enthusiasts.

 2. Hanging Knee Raises

-The hanging knee raise is an efficient and effective pull-up bar ab calisthenics workout you can do to increase functional strength and muscular development.
+The hanging knee raise is an efficient and effective pull-up bar ab exercise you can do to bolster your midsection, enhance grip strength, and improve functional strength.

 How to do a hanging knee raise